percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 receiving endpoint getting an integrity failure when performing authentication on the received packet.

-The MDD can also attempt to perform resource consumption attacks on the receiving endpoint.
+The Media Distributor can also attempt to perform resource consumption attacks on the receiving endpoint.
 One such attack would be to insert random SSRC/CSRC values in any RTP packet with an inband key-distribution message attached (i.e., Full EKT Field).
-Since such a message would trigger the receiver to form a new cryptographic context, the MDD can attempt to consume the receiving endpoints resources.
+Since such a message would trigger the receiver to form a new cryptographic context, the Media Distributor can attempt to consume the receiving endpoints resources.

-Another denial of service attack is where the MDD rewrites the PT field to indicate a different codec.
+Another denial of service attack is where the Media Distributor rewrites the PT field to indicate a different codec.
 The effect of this attack is that any payload packetized and encoded according to one RTP payload format is then processed using another payload format and codec.
 Assuming that